 Within 2 years of the date of this consent, and every 5 years thereafter, the Quarry Manager shall commission and pay the full cost of an Independent Environmental Audit of the development.
 This audit must:

-be conducted by a suitably qualified, experienced and independent (i.e. have not been involved in preparation of any of the documents listed at Condition 1 of this consent) team of experts, led by a suitably qualified environmental auditor;
+be conducted by a suitably qualified, experienced and independent (i.e. not an employee or contractor of Gunnedah Shire Council and not involved in preparation of any of the documents listed at Condition 1 of this consent) environmental auditor;

 include consultation with relevant agencies;